-I am an Assistant Professor of Political Science at Rowan University where I teach classes in American politics and public policy.
+I am an assistant professor in the Department of Political Science at Rowan University where I teach classes in American politics and public policy.
 I received my PhD from the University of California, Irvine where I was an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.

 In the broadest sense, my research centers on understanding how institutional, group, and individual identities shape politics and public policy.
 I execute this overarching goal through three streams of subfield research.
 First, I study public policy processes and substantive policy issues.
 Much of my work in these areas investigates the way connections to identity and culture shape policy outcomes.
 In a second stream of research, I study the role policymakers’ identities play in their campaigns and behavior.
 Lastly, I investigate how institutional identity impacts national policy outcomes.
 Some of my research bridges one or more of these areas and much of my work employs large datasets and quantitative analyses.

-For information on my other projects, please see my research page.
+For more information on my ongoing projects, please see my research page.